 Reap these benefits by figuring out which current sales department tasks could be automated with a CRM, such as:

 - The team's reporting needs.
-Many CRMs can create activity reports based on data like the number of sales calls per month, sales closing ratio rate, and sales rep follow-ups.
+Many CRMs have analytics, too.
+They can create activity reports based on data like the number of sales calls per month, sales closing ratio rate, and sales rep follow-ups.
 They can also auto-generate monthly sales reports to track revenue and sales forecasts, along with a number of other reports.

 - The team's communication needs.
 Along with automatically scheduling meetings, a CRM is able to automatically send emails and texts to prospects.